morrownr/8821cu-20210916/README.md

 knowledgable RHEL developers if they want to merge the required support and keep it current.

-Note: Android is not supported due to the tremendous amount of changes that Google has made to the mainline Linux kernel.
-I will support knowledgable Android developers if they want to merge the required support and keep it current.
+Note: Android is not supported due but I will support Android developers if they want to merge the required support and keep it current.

 ### Download Locations for Tested Linux Distributions